thisisamardeep/portfolio/_posts/2023-03-11-permutation.md

 We need to pass reference to our input array since we will be swapping and swap back the elements so it will not be const.
 Also we need to pass the number of elements in our array.
 Also note temp  is  valid value after the function is called.I mean temp refers to the partial candidate we have after the function call.Also we need to pass reference of finalresult .This will be our final result.
+We need to pass temp by reference but why ?
+C++ is notorious for making copies of paramters.Also we can have only one partial candidate at one point of time.
+So there are 2 ways either use a reference and add and delete to our partial candidate or work with copies which is very cumbersome.

 Now if size_temp  == n then it means our partial candidate is a actual candidate